NGala540/real_estate_prices_analysis/README.md

 their impact on attrition.

 ## Data description
+Dataset contains 1471 observations of HR data, described by 35 features, all features are described below.

 Source of data: https://github.com/kflisikowski/analiza_danych_projekt_zespolowy/tree/34e3548f0b249501b67966fad60c367c5fa9df53/HR

+### List of features
 - Age - Age of the employee
 - Attrition - employee attrition
 - BusinessTravel - how frequently an employee travels for business purpose